 AIMABLE.
 The Aimable, one of the vessels that carried the La Salle expedition to the Matagorda Bay area, was variously described as a flyboat, flute, pink, or hooker, of 250 to 300 tons burden.
 She was lost when the expedition was making its initial entry into the bay at the seaward end of Cavallo Pass in February 1685.
 Most of the supplies brought along to assist in the founding of the French colony, originally intended to be at the mouth of the Mississippi River, were lost with the ship.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.J.
-Barto Arnold III, "AIMABLE," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/eta02.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, J. Barto Arnold III, "AIMABLE," accessed July 13, 2020, http://www.tshaonline.org/handbook/online/articles/eta02.

 Uploaded on June 9, 2010.
 Published by the Texas State Historical Association.